bavla/SocNet/time/citein/readme.md

-# indigrees in temporal citation network
+# indegrees in temporal citation network